1994 Suisse Open Gstaad

-The 1994 Suisse Open Gstaad, also known by its sponsored name RADO Swiss Open, was an ATP men's tennis tournament held on outdoor clay courts in Gstaad, Switzerland that was part of the World Series of the 1994 ATP Tour.
+The 1994 Suisse Open Gstaad, also known by its sponsored name RADO Swiss Open, was an ATP men's tennis tournament held on outdoor clay courts at the Roy Emerson Arena in Gstaad, Switzerland that was part of the World Series of the 1994 ATP Tour.
 It was the 49th edition of the tournament and was held from 4 July until 11 July 1994.
 Sergi Bruguera won his second title of the year, and 13th of his career.
 It was his third time winning the event after in 1992 and 1993.